zuplo/docs/docs/articles/api-key-authentication.md

 ---

-With the [API Key Authentication Policy](../policies/api-key-inbound.md) configured on your API route(s) you can build additional policies that run after the API Key Authentication policy to perform additional checks or authorization on the consumer.
+With the [API Key Authentication Policy](../policies/api-key-inbound.md) configured on your API routes you can build additional policies that run after the API Key Authentication policy to perform additional checks or authorization on the consumer.